LedgerHQ/workshop-connect-dapp-ll/README.md

 ## Next steps

+Keep in mind that the little test DApp that we created for this workshop is actually highly inneficient.
+For example, fetching the messages by dirrectly calling a method on the smart contract might not be the best way to go.
+You could use an API in between your DApp and the associated smart contract, like [The Graph](https://thegraph.com/en/) to more easilly access the relevant data.
+Same thing for the whole post creation and liking.

 If you are interested in learning more about building and integrating on top of Ledger Live, check out the following resources:

 [Nano App](https://developers.ledger.com/docs/nano-app/start-here/) to get your blockchain supported on Nano S/X/S Plus